Auto ID Dictionary

 Flexographic Printing – The process whereby a pre-printed label, tag or ticket is printed by using a raised image plate surface to transfer wet ink to a printing substrate.

-Flood Coat – A thin coating of ink applied to the top of printing screen by the flood bard or, in manual operations, by the squeegee prior to printing the stroke.
+Flood Coat – A thin coating of ink applied to the top of the printing screen by the flood bard or, in manual operations, by the squeegee prior to printing the stroke.

 Foil – A cloth or plastic tape coated with several layers of material, one of which is inklike, that produces the visible marks on a substrate.
 Used on formed font impact, dot matrix, thermal transfer, and hot stamp printers.
 Also called a ribbon.